openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 (echo -n 'Edison Battery: ' && cat ~/myopenaps/monitor/edison-battery.json | jq -r .battery | tr '\n' ' ' && echo '%') >> ~/myopenaps/enact/index.html
 (echo -n 'Insulin Remaining: ' && cat ~/myopenaps/monitor/reservoir.json) >> ~/myopenaps/enact/index.html
 ```

+Create the above script by running `nano /root/myopenaps/http.sh` , then paste the above, and save it.

 You may need to adjust the values in `'{print substr($0,12,5)}'` - whilst I know these work on the rigs I have set them up on, other's have had better results with `{print substr($0,13,5)}'`

-It can be set up where you choose, either in your openaps directory or at root.

 B. You will also need to start up the SimpleHTTPserver service that is already installed on jubilinux in the location you will place your file.
 This is done by adding the following line to your Cron (refer to the [resources](http://openaps.readthedocs.io/en/latest/docs/Resources/index.html) section for help on editing crontabs):